bemasc/ds-glue/draft-schwartz-ds-glue.md

 Glue records in DNS referral responses are unauthenticated.
 Parents do not generally provide RRSIGs for these records in their responses, and resolvers do not expect such signatures to be present.
 An in-path attacker can modify or remove records in the delegation response without detection.

+If the parent zone also implements authenticated encryption, this provides sufficient protection for the glue records, but many important parent zones seem unlikely to implement authenticated encryption in the near future.

 ## Obstacle 2: Flexibility

 Existing nameserver deployments assume that the delegation response includes only a fixed set of existing RR types (NS, A, AAAA, DS, RRSIG, etc.).
-These systems are slow to upgrade, and we would like to be able to begin deploying authenticated encryption without first requiring a significant change in these parents.
+These systems are slow to upgrade, and the working group would like to be able to begin deploying authenticated encryption without first requiring a significant change in these parents.

 # Proposal

-We propose to convey glue RRs in DS records, enabling authenticated delivery of arbitrary RR types as part of the delegation response.
+This draft proposes a way to convey glue RRs in DS records, enabling authenticated delivery of arbitrary RR types as part of the delegation response.

+There are three main records involved in this process:

+* A Source Record to be conveyed, which may be of any RR type and anywhere below the zone cut.
+* A Virtual DNSKEY Record encapsulating the Source Record.
+* The DSGLUE Record, a DS record derived from the Virtual DNSKEY Record and published in the parent.

 ## Encoding {#encoding}

-To encode a resource record R, we first transform it into a DNSKEY pseudo-record K as follows:
+To encode a Source Record, a zone operator first transforms it into a Virtual DNSKEY Record as follows:

-* Owner Name of K = The Owner Name of R relative to the child zone apex.
+* Owner Name = The Owner Name of the Source Record relative to the child zone apex.
 * Flags = 0x0001, i.e. only SEP (bit 15) is set.
 * Protocol = 3
-* Algorithm = DSGLUE (number TBD)
+* Algorithm = DS Glue (see IANA registration in {{iana}})
-* Public Key = The RR type of R, followed by the RDATA of R in canonical RR form ({{!RFC4034, Section 6.2}}).
+* Public Key = The RR type and canonicalized RDATA of the Source Record ({{!RFC4034, Section 6.2}}).

-For example, this RRSet:
+For example, these Source Records:

 ~~~
 $ORIGIN example.com.